Austin-Daigle/Simple-Business-simulator-Application/README.md

 # Simple-Business-simulator-Application
-This is a simple Java application that make a game to simulate a small business
+This is a simple Java application that makes a game to simulate a small business under different dynamically adjusting conditions.